Carolina Day brings UofSC community together

-- South Carolina’s six-year graduation rate far exceeds the national average, and its graduation rate for African American students ranks in the Top 3 percent nationally.
+- South Carolina’s six-year graduation rate far exceeds the national average, and its number of African American graduates ranks in the top 3 percent nationally.

 - Every student who sets foot on campus is welcomed warmly into the Gamecock family, as recognized by the university’s No. 1 ranking nationwide among public universities for first-year student experience.

 The University of South Carolina plays a pivotal role in advancing the state’s economy, forging partnerships with leading industries and helping to develop leaders who are filling the state’s growing needs in key sectors.

 - System-wide, the university awards more than 10,000 undergraduate, graduate and professional degrees per year, helping to meet the state’s need for 70,000 additional baccalaureate degree holders — beyond current graduation rates — by 2030.

 - The university is helping to retain the state’s most promising students with the nation’s best Honors College.

 - The university is developing the state’s future knowledge workers: 55 percent of all research-sector degrees in the state are awarded by the University of South Carolina.

 - The university’s cybersecurity programs — including a new degree program in the College of Arts and Sciences — are preparing tomorrow’s leaders to meet growing challenges in government and industry.

 Throughout the state, the university is working to build stronger communities by improving individual access to health care, addressing the state’s teacher shortage and researching ways to solve complex public health challenges.

 - As the population ages and more retirees move to South Carolina, the state’s demand for nurses continues to rise.
 The university system is helping to meet the state’s needs by graduating 700 nurses per year.